kanishka-linux/vinanti/README.md

                 vnt.start() # Process of fetching will start at this point

         + Use this api depending on need.
-Mostly useful, if users want to fire large number of requests.
+It is mostly useful, if users want to fire large number of requests with custom callback and other parameters.

+        + If users don't want to pass different parameters to all requests then do not use group_task and instead simply pass list of urls to request function as given below.

+                eg. vnt = Vinanti(block=False, group_task=False, max_requests=1000,
+                                  backend='aiohttp', --other--params--)

+                    urls = [list of 1000 urls]

+                    vnt.get(urls) # right way

+                    # Following is an inefficine way to process large number of requests

+                    for url in urls: # Inefficient way vnt.get(url) # to fetch resources

     + **wait = In seconds** (This parameter works only domainwise.)